kesh-lang/kesh/examples.md

 --> 'Hey, Joe!'
 ```

+### Unpacking

-Collections and tuples may be unpacked on assignment, including as a function argument.
+Collections and tuples may be unpacked on assignment, including when used as a function argument.

 A collection with _both_ ordered values and key-value pairs is considered an array.

 ```lua
 [first, ...rest]: [1, 2, 3]  -- rest is an array